Mature Masculine

 • Where does your devotion become obligation that kills the spark?

-• How do you keep choosing what you've already chosen?
+• How do you keep choosing what you have already chosen?

 • What have you stayed committed to through difficulty?